Indian Summer (1901)

 The separation was made bearable when Edwina visited India, or Nehru was in England.
 He sent presents from wherever he traveled: sugar from the United States, cigarettes from Egypt, pressed ferns from Sikkim, and a book of erotic photographs from the Temple of the Sun in Orrissa.
 The couple, on the same page intellectually and spiritually, shared another commonality posthumously.
 In 1979, the IRA planted a bomb on Lord Mountbatten’s fishing boat off the coast of Ireland, killing him, his fourteen-year-old grandson, Nicholas, and the child’s paternal grandmother; his daughter Patricia and Nicholas’s twin brother, Timothy, sustained serious injuries.
 In a similar tragic vein, in 1984 Nehru’s only child, Indira Gandhi, serving as Prime Minister, fell victim to an assassination orchestrated by her two Sikh bodyguards.

-Edwina spent her last years emotionally adrift, miserable at the enforced separation of the man she loved passed and devastated at the tragic loss of her husband and grandson.
+Edwina spent her last years emotionally adrift, miserable at the enforced separation from the man she loved.
 She passed away from heart failure in North Borneo in 1960; on her deathbed were innumerable letters, written on fine blue paper, all from Jawaharlal Nehru.
 But their love story was not yet at an end.
 The Royal Navy took Edwina’s body to its sea burial in the English Channel where her grief-stricken lover made a public declaration of his devotion; he sent his own Indian Navy frigate to cast a single wreath of marigolds on her watery grave.
 Late in life, Edwina discovered love-the real pearl beyond price-that allowed her a brief yet indelible Indian summer.